pamasol/pamasol.github.io/content/support/remote-connection/_index.en.md

 ## Let a software engineer check your machine remotely

 Most Pamasol machines are equipped with a secure industrial **remote access device**.
 In many cases it is as blue colored unit with the label "EWON" or "VIPA" that can be found in the main control cabinet.
-The following picture shows the modem which acts as VPN connector.
+The following picture shows the modem which acts as VPN router.

 ![Industrial modem](images/ewon_industrial_modem.en.png?width=100%)